"You can't fall in love with another human being".

 Both partners try to start forcing each other to fulfil their fantasy because they feel powerless without it.
 Typically they play to their strengths.
 For women this is their psychological power which they have learned and honed with other women as they grew up.
 This looks like criticism, complaints, rejection, accusations, demands and withdrawal of love and sex, all of which use guilt and shame to punish a man for his failure to conform to the fantasy and make her feel safe.

-For men, this is the strategies they have acquired through out their childhood and early life in dealing with other males.
+For men, this is the strategies they have acquired throughout their childhood and early life in dealing with other males.
 These typically include displays of anger, demands, intimidation, threats, withdrawal and sometimes even physical force.

 Both of these are threats and violence, but one is physical violence and the other is emotional violence.
 As the old saying goes, a man fights with his fists and a woman fights with her tongue.
 Of course it doesn't work, and it ends in either separation or a mutual ceasefire of perpetual unhappiness.